Standards of Academic Progress Policy for Financial Aid

 The following standards apply to students receiving federal or state financial assistance, including grants, loans and federal work-study.

-You must complete at least 67% of the credit courses attempted throughout your entire enrollment at MCC; whether or not you received financial aid.
+You must complete at least 67% of the credit courses attempted throughout your entire enrollment at MCC, whether or not financial aid was received.
 The percentage is found by dividing the successfully completed credit hours by the number of credit hours you attempted.